Taiga09/magic_finger_device/README.md

 I'm getting Accelerometer x,y,x and gyro x,y,z from the IMU sensor to control Force Vectors in p5.js.
 ### Software:
 [p5.js sketch](https://editor.p5js.org/tharuyama/sketches/hRd596Xwx)
 The code below enables me to control different force vectors smoothly.
 This is where it took me a while to figure out.
-I had no idea that the IMU sensor  has defined directions.
-And it was hard to set the specific value differences.
+It was hard to set the specific value ranges.
+I ended up having the nested conditions and the minimum, maximum range of 2 values in the array.
+Also, I had no idea that the IMU sensor has defined directions, so I was confused to get the specific values.
 ```
 // Store values into arrays
 accXData[dataCounterx] = accX;